jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-01.md

 ### 3. How were all things were created for the sake of man?

-Morally, it may be pious to believe that God made all things for us,.
+Morally, it may be pious to believe that God made all things for us.
 It can incite us to be more thankful and loving towards him.

 It is even in some sense true, because we can imagine using anything in existence.
 This will lead us to believe that all things were created for us.